franciscotco/koneo-app/README.md

 Assuming that you have Node 8+ installed, you can use npm to install the Expo CLI command line utility:

     npm install -g expo-cli
-Go in the koneo repository and write:
+Go in the koneo repository and download the node module:

     yarn
-Download the node module
+And run the application

     yarn start
 After Scan the Qr code on your computer and Enjoy the app.